Medically reviewed by T K Sankar, Consultant Plastic & Reconstructive surgeon

 Women with breast implants understandably want to know if they will need to remove them before they become pregnant.
 At present, there is no medical advice that breast implants need to be removed before pregnancy.
 However, if you would feel more comfortable removing them, this will need to be done before you conceive.

 Please note that if you’re already pregnant, no type of plastic surgery is recommended.
 This is due to the dangers of anaesthetic and potential post-recovery complications (e.g. infection or blood clots).
-It’s safest to remove your breast implants post pregnancy, waiting at least six months after giving birth.
+It’s safest to remove your breast implants post pregnancy or waiting at least six months after giving birth.

 Some other common questions from women who have had an augmentation procedure are ‘how do breast implants look after pregnancy?’ and ‘do breast implants sag after pregnancy?’
 While implants do not alter during pregnancy—hormones, milk production (lactation) and weight gain cause stretching of the skin, which can then sag once breasts return to their pre-baby size.